Training structure

 Faculty of Science

-The aim of this course is to provide an integrated approach to the functioning of the nervous system, drawing on several neuroscience disciplines (Neurodevelopment, Functional Neuroanatomy, Neuroimaging, Cognitive Neuroscience) and focusing on complex brain functions.
+The objective of this teaching unit is to provide an integrated approach to the functioning of the nervous system, drawing on several disciplines within neuroscience (neurodevelopment, functional neuroanatomy, neuroimaging, cognitive neuroscience) and focusing on complex brain functions.

 ECTS